Volvo XC90 interior

-The XC90’s smart interior comes packed with plush materials and high-tech features but its infotainment system isn’t quite as easy to use as in some alternatives
+The Volvo XC90’s smart interior comes packed with plush materials and high-tech features but its infotainment system isn’t quite as easy to use as in some alternatives.

-The Volvo XC90’s interior is a stylish, minimalist affair.
-The heating and ventilation functions are controlled through the slick nine-inch portrait infotainment screen so there’s no need for a myriad of switches and knobs on its slick centre console.
+The Volvo XC90 has a stylish, minimalist interior.
+The heating and ventilation functions are controlled through the slick 9-inch portrait infotainment screen so there’s no need for a myriad of switches and knobs on its slick centre console.
 A single rotary dial that controls the stereo volume and a few buttons for the heated windscreens are all the physical controls you’ll have to fiddle with.

-The slick brushed-metal trim and soft-touch plastics on the dashboard and doors feel suitably upmarket but a few hard plastics beside the gear selector feel a little less sturdy than those in an Audi Q7.
+The brushed-metal trim and soft-touch plastics on the dashboard and doors feel suitably upmarket but a few hard plastics around the gear selector feel a little less sturdy than those in an Audi Q7.

-Even entry-level Momentum models come with metal dashboard inserts and plush, supportive leather seats.
-Sporty R-Design cars come with sports seats and gloss-black details while Inscription versions have classy walnut trim – both feature a 12.3-inch display in place of conventional dials.
+Even entry-level XC90 Momentum cars come with metal dashboard inserts, mood lighting on the doors and dashboard and a set of plush, supportive leather seats.
+Sporty R-Design cars come with sports seats, gloss-black dashboard trims and a black fabric roof lining while Inscription versions have classy walnut trim instead.

 The XC90 takes a simple, minimalist approach to interior design and looks pretty fab inside as a result

-All XC90s come with a nine-inch portrait infotainment screen mounted in the dashboard.
+Every Volvo XC90 comes with a 9-inch portrait infotainment screen mounted in the dashboard.
 Its menus are logically laid out and swiping from side to side to access different features feels just like using an iPad.

-All models come with satellite navigation, and it’s clear and easy to use thanks to its large, colourful icons.
-Unfortunately, Volvo’s system can’t automatically complete a postcode as you enter it – unlike many units in cheaper cars – and it takes longer to calculate a route than the sat-nav in an Audi or BMW.
+All cars come with satellite navigation, and it’s clear and easy to use thanks to its large, colourful icons.
+Unfortunately, Volvo’s system can’t automatically complete a postcode as you enter it like many units in cheaper cars and it takes longer to calculate a route than the sat-nav in an Audi or BMW.
 Entering a waypoint is pretty simple, however, and it responds quickly if you pinch to zoom in or swipe across the map.

-If you upgrade to an R Design or Inscription model, the central screen is joined by a second 12.3-inch display in place of conventional dials.
-It’s bright, easy to read and the graphics are clear but it’s not quite as sharp, nor as customisable, as Audi’s similar Virtual Cockpit system.
+Every Volvo XC90 also comes with a second digital display in place of conventional dials.
+This 12-inch screen is bright, easy to read and the graphics are clear but it’s not quite as sharp, nor as customisable, as Audi’s similar Virtual Cockpit system.

-The XC90’s standard stereo is excellent but the optional £2,000 Bowers & Wilkins unit is truly exceptional.
-Not only does it come with 19 upgraded speakers but you can tweak its advanced customisable settings to mimic the acoustic properties of a recording studio, an events stage or even the Gothenburg Concert Hall.
-How Swedish!
+At least they let you use your own music-streaming apps through the Volvo XC90’s built-in stereo.
+If you’re seriously into your tunes, you’ll want to consider upgrading to the optional Bowers and Wilkins unit.
+It isn’t cheap, but it comes with 19 speakers and you can tweak its settings to mimic the acoustic properties of a recording studio, an events stage or even the Gothenburg Concert Hall.
+Lovely.